Lalitshaktawat/biostudio-installation-documents/custom-environment-for-analyses-in-BioStudio/BioStudio-custom-env.md

 :high_brightness: **Create a new section**: Kernel will start from the beginning and does not have any old values for variables.

-:high_brightness: **Current section**:  In this option, The notebook will run on the existing kernel and have all the available variables from the previous section.
+:high_brightness: **Current section**:  In this option, The notebook will run on the existing kernel and have all the available variables from the previous session.

 <br><img alt="BioStudio-env" src="./pic/nbkn.png" class="lazy" width="100%"><br>